The System

 You can only truly unite with another if you can truly stand alone.
 You can only truly stand alone if you've known genuine union.

-Where do the Fool and Justice fit?
+Where do the Fool and Justice sit?

-The Fool
+The Fool · 0

 Digging into some of the surprises.